glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 Security Issues
 ===============
-MD5-Crypt has a couple of issues which have weakened it significantly, though it is not yet considered broken:
+MD5-Crypt has a couple of issues which have weakened it, though it is not yet considered broken:

-* It relies on the MD5 message digest, which *is* considered broken: practical collision attacks and theoretical pre-image attacks both exist [#f2]_.
+* It relies on the MD5 message digest, for which theoretical pre-image attacks exist [#f2]_.
-  However, MD5-Crypt's use of a large amount of MD5 throughput, combined with the fact that the MD5 pre-image attacks are only theoretical, mean this is not (yet) a signficant practical weakness.
+  However, not only is this attack still only theoretical, but none of MD5's weaknesses have been show to affect MD5-Crypt's security.

 * The fixed number of rounds, combined with the availability of high-throughput MD5 implementations, means this algorithm